DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 ## Turn In Procedure

-To turn in this lab, you will do a writeup about what you learned along with screenshots of what you did.
+To turn in this lab, you will do a 2 paragraph writeup about what you learned along with screenshots of what you did.
-Please include at least 3 screenshots.
+Please include at least 3 screenshots of things you have changed.